MPA2620/DSML_Assignment1/README.md

 - **Learning Rate Sensitivity**: Large learning rates can lead to divergence, while small rates ensure convergence but may be slow.
 - **Initial Conditions**: The choice of initial points significantly affects the number of iterations needed to reach the minimum.
 - **Stability**: Near the critical point, small perturbations are corrected by the gradient descent, demonstrating its stability when close to the minimum.

+Here’s a detailed explanation of **Exercise 2: Gradient Descent in 2D**, covering the tasks, implementation process, and the thought process behind each solution.
+This can be used as a documentation file to accompany your code.

+---

+## Gradient Descent in 2D - Explanation and Thought Process

+### Overview
+This exercise involves minimizing a **2D quadratic function** using gradient descent and analyzing the effects of learning rates, starting points, and stability near the critical point.
+Gradient descent is a fundamental optimization algorithm used extensively in machine learning for minimizing cost functions.

+The function to minimize is:

+      f(x_1, x_2) = x_1^2 + x_2^2 + 3x_1 + 4x_2 + 5

+This gradient is used to iteratively update the values of (x_1) and (x_2) in gradient descent.

+---

+### **Task 1: Implement Gradient Descent**

+#### Goal:
+- Write a Python function to perform gradient descent on the 2D function.
+- Set the learning rate (eta = 0.1) and start at the initial point (5, 5).
+- Plot the path of gradient descent on the contour plot of the function.

+### **Task 2: Effect of Different Learning Rates**

+#### Goal:
+- Investigate the effect of different learning rates (eta = 0.1, 0.5, 1.0) on the behavior of gradient descent.
+- Plot the paths for each learning rate on the contour plot and compare their behavior.

+#### Thought Process:
+1. **Learning Rates**:
+   - **Small Learning Rate** (eta = 0.1): This leads to slow convergence but steady, accurate results.
+   - **Medium Learning Rate** (eta = 0.5): This should speed up convergence but may result in slight overshooting.
+   - **Large Learning Rate** (eta = 1.0): A larger learning rate may cause the algorithm to overshoot the minimum or even diverge.
+2. **Path Comparison**: By running gradient descent for each learning rate and plotting the paths, we were able to observe how the learning rates affected the speed and accuracy of convergence.
+3. **Conclusion**: The smaller learning rates converged steadily, while the larger learning rate (eta = 1.0) may result in overshooting and instability.

+---

+### **Task 3: Effect of Different Starting Points**

+#### Goal:
+- Explore the effect of different initial points on gradient descent.
+- Use starting points (5, 5), (-5, 5), and (-5, -5), and compare the paths taken to the minimum.

+#### Thought Process:
+1. **Initial Points**: We selected three different starting points to understand how the location of the initial point affects the convergence path and speed.
+The further from the minimum, the longer the algorithm might take to converge.
+2. **Path Comparison**: Each starting point leads to a different path, but all paths should converge to the same minimum.
+The path lengths and directions, however, vary depending on how far the initial point is from the minimum.
+3. **Conclusion**: The starting point significantly influences the number of iterations and the path taken, but all points eventually converge to the same minimum.

+---

+### **Task 4: Stability Analysis**

+#### Goal:
+- Perform a basic stability analysis by solving and analyzing the stability of the critical point.
+- Introduce small perturbations around the minimum and observe the behavior of gradient descent near this point.